binhtv/cs572/homework_07/exercise1.md

 ## Book document
 In this document, we store `tags` for searching by tags and `borrow` to keep track how is borrowing this book and the due date.
-With this `borrow` data, libarian can know who is the borrower and the due date.
+With this `borrow` data, librarian can know who is the borrower and the due date.

+`borrow` can be _null_, indicate that the book is available

 	[
 	{